 Here’s another: when the canned goods sold out at Kroger and Publix, the Dollar Store still had an ample supply in stock.
 I learned this through the school-mom network, a source I do not normally consult for shopping advice.
-The pandemic has made all of us pay attention to aspects of the local economy that under normal circumstances, we cannot see.
+The pandemic has made all of us pay attention to aspects of the local economy that are invisible to us under normal circumstances.

-I was painfully aware of just how deterritorialized my life has become this week.
+This week, I was painfully aware of just how deterritorialized my life has become.
 Stuck in my house, self-quarantined and fearfully watching the coronavirus cases skyrocket in Georgia, I felt a strong desire to have my family and friends close.
 There were video conferences of course—FaceTime and Google Hangouts—but these left me feeling the sting of absence afterward.
 My support network is far flung, from Boston to Sarasota, Florida.
 Why is it that the people who are closest to me live so far away?
 Am I really OK with this distance, or have I simply adapted to it over time?
 How much can I rely on my neighbors?
 How much can they rely on me?